How the Facebook Privacy Change Impacted Sourcing & RecruitingApril 11, 2018

 What to Do About the U.S. Salary History BanApril 19, 2018

-Video interviews can solve issues of cost and time, but they present their own challenges.
-A connection to your candidates is key to every interview.
-But video interviews make developing a connection a lot tougher.
+A video interview can solve issues of cost and time, but can present unique challenges.
+A connection to your candidates is key to every interview, but video interviews can make developing a connection a lot tougher.

 Here are 3 simple tips to help keep candidates engaged during the video interview.

 1. Set clear expectations for every video interview

 Candidates and interviewers alike can be nervous before an interview.
 One way to ease these nerves is to send a quick email that explains your interview process from start to finish.
 When the interview comes to a close, give candidates a timeframe.
 Let them know when you'll be in touch and the next steps in the hiring process.
 If you have this information on-hand, tell candidates who they'll speak with.
 When you keep them in the loop, it helps to reinforce your deadlines and take away some of their anxiety.